evilusean/evilusean.github.io/Math/Socratic-TriangulaSean/readme.md

 ## ToDo / Future Sean Problems :
 - Ran out of tokens, quiz mode is broken
-- When you click on something like 'Law of Sines' or 'Law of Cosines' or whatever - it should open it in the cheatsheet
+- When you click on something like 'Law of Sines' or 'Law of Cosines' or whatever - it should open it in the cheatsheet - maybe add a link to https://evilusean.github.io/Math/Trig-Identities-CheatSheet-Quiz/index.html so the user can see when to use
 - It should have all steps to solve all cases (ASS, SAS, Etc) for each case solved sequentially, so you can just learn from those steps instead of sitting through a screensaver
 - what is 'h'? - I know it's height, but shouldn't that be the corresponding side?
 Why is it asking for height?
 - maybe get rid of the right hand ledger - I added the values to the top, so it seems superfluous